Hardware requirements depending on workload patterns

 Same wheels

-Hadoop nodes are the wheels which are moving everything.
+ADH nodes are like wheels that move everything.
 If the wheels are identical, then the movement is carried out smoothly and without jerks.
 But if they are different, then there may be different problems in the uniformity of movement.
-We recommend using the same configuration on all cluster machines with minor differences between DataNodes and between NameNodes.
+It is recommended to use the same configuration on all cluster machines with minor differences between DataNodes and between NameNodes.

 The following characteristics must be the same for all cluster machines: